 You’ve written it, you’ve rehearsed it and now you have to deliver it.

 You’re more ready than you ever will be!
 Remember to stay calm and don’t lose sight of your objective; communicate, connect and make sure everyone is having a good time.
 It really is that simple.
+Having vocal charisma is about achieving mastery over the language so that when we communicate people listen, not because they have to, but because they want to.
 Following the tips in this blog will ensure you charm, amuse and delight on that special day.
 Good luck!